KonradHoeffner/tempoguide/index.md

 Assume UB Reanimator due to higher play rate until you see Nethergoyf, Kaito or main deck Nihil Spellbomb, most of the other cards are unfortunately shared between both decks.
 Don’t forget about Kaito!
 For example you should always block Tamiyo if you can.
 It’s very hard to remove for UB except with combat damage, so get creatures on the board quickly.

+## Disclaimers
+1. I refer to "UB Tempo" because that name it is most used by the community but the deck has midrange elements.
+2. Stay curious and improvise.
+Use those guidelines only as a starting point, and adapt to the situation at hand.